thelostland/bge-large-zh/README.md

 **The data collection is to be released in the future.**

+We will continually update the embedding models and training codes, hoping to promote the development of the embedding model community.

 ## License
 FlagEmbedding is licensed under [MIT License](https://github.com/FlagOpen/FlagEmbedding/blob/master/LICENSE).
 The released models can be used for commercial purposes free of charge.